-"Organic Faith" - Mat 13:1-9,18-23 - July 13, 2014
+"Fertilized Faith" - Mat 13:1-9,18-23 - July 16, 2017

 It seems that everywhere I turn today I run across the term 'organic' used to describe mostly to describe food but also for almost anything that one slaps on their body or breathes in.
-It is supposed to imply that the product was produced using no 'artificial' chemicals or substances and is thus somehow ultra-pure.
-Now I'm old enough that the term organic means something quite different - the distinction was made between organic and inorganic chemistry and organic meant simply 'involving carbon'.
-The switch to the new usage of the term organic began in relation to the use or non-use of pesticides and fertilizers (and I have to admit here that my own sister, a research chemist by vocation, was an early proponent of the changes!)
-In this line of thinking, helping plants grow by supplementing their sources of vital (non-organic) elements such as calcium and phosphorus and nitrates was seen as bad - at least bad if those elements came from carefully-controlled mining and manufacturing sources instead of from the by-products of animal digestion.
-Similar approaches are used regarding weed and pest control.
-There is some merit in these approaches but I can't help asking myself how the victims of the great Potato Famine in Ireland would have felt about not using some modern 'non-organic' form of control over potato blight!
+The term 'organic' is meant to imply that the product was produced using no 'artificial' chemicals or substances and is thus somehow ultra-pure.
+Now I'm old enough that the term organic means something quite different - in chemistry classes a distinction was made between organic and inorganic chemistry, and organic meant simply 'containing or involving carbon'.
+The new usage of the term organic initially arose in relation to the use or non-use of pesticides and fertilizers (and I have to admit here that my own sister, a research chemist by vocation, was an early proponent of the changes!)
+In this line of thinking, helping plants grow by supplementing their sources of vital (non-organic) elements such as calcium and phosphorus and nitrates was seen as bad - at least it was seen as bad if those elements came from carefully-controlled mining and manufacturing sources instead of from the by-products of animal digestion - i.e. manure.
+Similar attitudes arose regarding weed and pest control.
+There is some merit in these approaches but I can't help asking myself how the victims of the great Potato Famine in Ireland would have welcomed some modern 'non-organic' form of control over potato blight!

-So it was with some anxiety that the term 'organic' came immediately to me when I read the passage from Matthew's Gospel because it seems the method of sowing matches the lessé-faire approach of organic farming.
-However, that anxiety was also partly due to the fact that I have some trouble with many of the agricultural metaphors that Jesus used and that the evangelists reported in the Gospels.
-The problem with these agricultural metaphors is that with only the tiniest bit of imagination what seems like a perfectly good model for discipleship or Christian response can go right off the rails.
-Of course this is not limited to agricultural themes ... take for example the similarly dangerous metaphor of "fishers of men", at first glance easily understandable but soon evoking images of rows of cold, dead fish lining the pews, mouths agape, eyes wide open but 'nobody home'.
+That term 'organic' came immediately to me when I read the passage from Matthew's Gospel because it seems the method of sowing matches the somewhat lessé-faire approach of organic farming.
+However, I also felt some anxiety about the term 'organic' partly because I have some trouble with many of the agricultural metaphors that Jesus used and that the evangelists reported in the Gospels.
+My problem with these agricultural metaphors is that, with only the tiniest bit of imagination, what seems like a perfectly good model for discipleship or Christian response can go right off the rails.
+Of course this is not limited to agricultural themes ... take for example the similarly dangerous metaphor of "fishers of men", at first glance easily understandable, but which soon evokes images of rows of cold, dead fish lining the pews, mouths agape, eyes wide open but 'nobody home'.

-Even more troubling in many ways are parables, stories that use objects to illustrate a point.
+Even more troubling in many ways than metaphors are parables, stories that use objects to illustrate a point.
 The name 'parable' means 'set beside' and one of the great dangers of parables is the ease with which people adopt the technique of allegory to explain the meaning.
-In allegorical interpretation each item of the story (sower, seed, weeds, rocks, good soil) is said to represent something else.
+In allegorical interpretation each item of the story (for example here: sower, seed, weeds, rocks, good soil) is said to represent something else.
 To allegorize is literally to say something other than what one is saying.
-Allegorizing was once a popular method of biblical interpretation, but is now viewed with a great deal of suspicion, not least because the proclaimed meaning of the story is totally dependent upon the interpreter's imagination and there is neither limit nor calibration for just how outlandish that imagination can be!
+Allegorizing was once a popular method of biblical interpretation, but is now viewed with a great deal of suspicion, not least because the proclaimed meaning of the story is totally dependent upon the interpreter's imagination and there is neither measure nor limit for just how outlandish that imagination can be!